azurecitadel/azurecitadel.github.io/labs/kubernetes/part1.md

 A recommended cluster configuration for this lab is as follows:
 ```
-az aks create -g kube-lab -n aks-cluster -l westeurope --node-count 3 --node-vm-size Standard_B2ms --kubernetes-version 1.9.6 --verbose
+az aks create -g kube-lab -n aks-cluster -l westeurope --node-count 3 --node-vm-size Standard_DS2v2 --kubernetes-version 1.10.7 --verbose
 ```
-This is a three node cluster, running Kubernetes 1.9.6 using B-Series burstable VMs to minimize costs
+This is a three node cluster, running Kubernetes 1.10.7 using D-Series General Compute VMs to minimize costs

 **💬 Note 1.** The `az aks create` command uses your default SSH keypair located in **~/.ssh/id_rsa.pub** to provision the cluster nodes.
 If these keys don't exist (likely if you've never used WSL Bash or the Cloud Shell before) then you must add `--generate-ssh-keys` to the command.
 If you have your own SSH keys you wish to use, then add the `--ssh-key-value` parameter and provide the key public contents as a string

-**💬 Note 2.** The command might take some time to complete, around 30 mins is normal, but in some cases up to an hour.
+**💬 Note 2.** The command might take some time to complete, around 20 mins is normal, but in some cases up to an 45 minutes.

 **💬 Note 3.** To save costs you can optionally enable auto-shutdown on the node VMs.
 Find the resource group named **MC_kube-lab_aks-cluster_westeurope** this will contain your cluster's nodes and other Azure resources.
 Click on each of the VMs and switch on the auto shutdown feature.
 You will need to manually start them again when you want to use your cluster, which might take around 5 mins, but having the nodes shutdown you can keep your AKS cluster deployed indefinitely for essentially zero cost